Reconstructing PTA measurements via early seeding of supermassive black holes

-In this work we calculated the expected SGWB resulting from the inspiral and merger of the descendants of early (i.e. $z\gtrsim 10$) produced SMBHs.
+\textbf{\emph{Conclusion}} -- In this work we calculated the expected SGWB resulting from the inspiral and merger of the descendants of early (i.e. $z\gtrsim 10$) produced SMBHs.
 Depending on the masses of the halos in which these seeds were housed, we showed that these SMBHs could {dominate} the PTA band in the low redshift Universe, if produced with the number density of $n_{\rm BH} = \mathcal{O}(10^{-3})$ Mpc$^{-3}$.
-Remarkably, this value for $n_{\rm BH}$ is expected for SMBHs seeded by Dark Stars (a.k.a.
-Pop~III.1 stars), as shown by \cite{singh2023formation}.
-Thus, in the WIMP dark matter paradigm, it is possible that a large part of the PTA signal is due to inspiral of SMBHs that are descendants of collapsed SMDSs.
-We also contrasted this seeding mechanism to Direct Collapse Black Holes (DCBHs) and find that DCBHs, in view of their rarity, may not contribute to any significant fraction of the PTA signal.
-We also demonstrate that the observed PTA data sets an upper limit on the number density of high-$z$ (i.e. $z\gtrsim 10$) seeded SMBHs to: $n_{\rm BH} \lesssim \mathcal{O}(10^{-1})$ Mpc$^{-3}$.
-While the {\it apriori} expected values for $n_{\rm BH}$ for the two mechanisms considered are well below this limit, i.e. $\mathcal{O}(10^{-3})$ Mpc$^{-3}$ for collapsed SMDSs and $\mathcal{O}(10^{-7} - 10^{-6})$ Mpc$^{-3}$ for DCBHs, our work provides means to observationally set an upper bound on their comoving number density.
+Thus, in the WIMP dark matter paradigm, it is possible that an appreciable fraction of the PTA signal is due to inspiral of SMBHs that are descendants of collapsed SMDSs.
+We also contrasted this seeding mechanism to DCBHs and find that they, in view of their rarity, may not contribute substantially to the PTA signal.
+We also demonstrate that the observed PTA data sets can be used to set an upper limit on the number density of high-$z$ (i.e. $z\gtrsim 10$) seeded SMBHs.
+Within our study this yields: $n_{\rm BH} \lesssim \mathcal{O}(10^{-2} - 10^{-1})$ Mpc$^{-3}$.
+While the \emph{a priori} expected values for $n_{\rm BH}$ for the two mechanisms considered are well below this limit, i.e. $\mathcal{O}(10^{-3})$ Mpc$^{-3}$ for collapsed SMDSs and $\mathcal{O}(10^{-6})$ Mpc$^{-3}$ for DCBHs, our work provides means to observationally set an upper bound on their number density.